Rahulchandnani1/Design-1.2Light/README.md

 ### `npm i`
 To download all the dependencies

-After that run bw=elow command to start the app:
+After that run below command to start the app:
 ### `npm start`

 Runs the app in the development mode.\